 The Ethereum community has been excited about moving to Proof of State (PoS) because it will now enable them to handle more transactions per second.
 There are high hopes of increasing scalability and an end to high gas fees.

-Proof of State is a concept states that a person can mine or validate block transactions according to how many coins they hold.
+Proof of State is a concept that states that a person can mine or validate block transactions according to how many coins they hold.
 It means that the more coins held by a miner, the more mining power they have.

 But you can not expect anything without controversy or criticism, and Ethereum 2.0 is no exception.
 Not everyone is happy with the updated number two cryptocurrency.